 Real Time Monitoring

-XLT supports several ways that enable you to watch the results in real time and see how the performance varies over time while the test is still running:
+XLT supports several ways to watch results in real-time and see how performance varies over time while the test is still running:

 Real-Time Reporting of Errors and Events via OpenTelemetry

-XLT can be configured to report error and event data to an external system while the load test is still running.
-This allows you to analyze errors and events as they occur without having to download the full result data and to create a load test report.
+XLT can be configured to report error and event data to an external system while the load test is running.
+This allows you to analyze errors and events as they occur, without having to download the full result data and create a load test report.

 XLT uses OpenTelemetry to report this data, specifically via OpenTelemetry’s Logs interface.
 As the receiving system, we recommend using an OpenTelemetry Collector.
-Configure this collector as needed to further process and export the data to your actual log storage, such as Google Cloud Logs.
+Configure this collector as needed to further process and export the data to your actual log storage (e.g., Google Cloud Logs).

-If you want to use this feature, see below for what you need to configure in your load test suite:
+If you want to use this feature, see below for the required configuration in your load test suite:

 ### Whether OpenTelemetry real-time reporting is enabled.